SpareCores/sc-www/src/assets/articles/multi-core-scalability.md

 What conclusion can we draw from this?
-If your application scales not only vertically but also horizontally (running on multiple machines instead of a larger one), it might be worthwhile to run on several smaller machines rather than one large one.
+If your application scales not only vertically but also horizontally (running on multiple machines instead of a larger one), it might be worthwhile to run on several smaller machines rather than a large one.
 This way, if we end up with neighbors who don't consume their share of the CPU budget, we can use it ourselves.
 In the worst-case scenario, we'll still extract as much (minus some VM overhead) as if we rented a single large machine, so ultimately, if we’re lucky, we get extra performance for free.